-Prior Authorization may be required.
+Prior Authorization may be required

-Services that are covered for you What you must pay when you get these services Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
+Cardiovascular disease risk reduction visit (therapy for cardiovascular disease)

+We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
 During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy.

 There is no coinsurance, copayment, or deductible for the intensive behavioral therapy cardiovascular disease preventive benefit.

-Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).
+🍑 Cardiovascular disease testing

+Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).
 There is no coinsurance, copayment, or deductible for cardiovascular disease testing that is covered once every 5 years.

-Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer and There is no coinsurance, copayment, or deductible for have had an abnormal Pap test within the past 3 years: one Pap test every 12 months Medicare-covered preventive Pap and pelvic exams.
+🞃 Cervical and vaginal cancer screening

+For all women: Pap tests and pelvic exams are covered once every 24 months

+If you are at high risk of cervical or vaginal cancer or have had an abnormal Pap test within the past 3 years: one Pap test every 12 months

+There is no coinsurance, copayment, or deductible for Medicarecovered preventive Pap and pelvic exams.

-Services that are covered for you What you must pay when you get these services Chiropractic services Covered services include: Manual manipulation of the spine to correct subluxation Other medically necessary chiropractic services are covered up to a maximum of 20 visits per benefit year under the MassHealth (Medicaid) benefit.
-Prior Authorization is required for any services, other than manual manipulation of the spine to correct subluxation, that exceed the 20 visit limit. \$0 copay Medicare and MassHealth (Medicaid) provide coverage.
-Chores Services Assistance with light chores and heavy chores to help members remain at home or promote safety and health. \$0 copay MassHealth (Medicaid) provides coverage.
-Colorectal cancer screening For people 50 and older, the following are covered: Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam.
+Services that are covered for you What you must pay when you get these services Chiropractic services Covered services include: \$0 copay Medicare and MassHealth (Medicaid) provide coverage.
+Manual manipulation of the spine to correct subluxation Other medically necessary chiropractic services are covered up to a maximum of 20 visits per benefit year under the MassHealth (Medicaid) benefit.
+Prior Authorization is required for any services, other than manual manipulation of the spine to correct subluxation, that exceed the 20 visit limit.
+Chores Services \$0 copay Assistance with light chores and heavy chores to help members remain at home or promote safety and health.
+MassHealth (Medicaid) provides coverage.

+ù Colorectal cancer screening

+The following screening tests are covered:

+Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patients not at high risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high risk for colorectal cancer, and once every 24 months for high risk patients after a previous screening colonoscopy or barium enema.